CasuallyPassingBy/Maths-Notes-md/Notes/Linear Congruences.md

 ********************Th:******************** Given a linear congruence of the form
 $$ ax+by \equiv c \pmod n $$

-there exists solutions if $\gcd(a,b, n )\mid c$ and there will be $n$ different solutions up to modulo $n$.

-which might be equivalent to looking for solutions of the Diophantine equation
+there exists solutions if $\gcd(a,b, n )\mid c$ and there will be $n$ different solutions up to modulo $n$, which might be equivalent to looking for solutions of the Diophantine equation
 $$ ax+by+nz = c $$
 with $0\le x, y < n$